kstrafe/Cxy/documentation/cxyr/6 - Reference Types.md

 that doesn't matter to us at all, since that's local inside the function.
 The best thought to have is to just consider it a reference due to the semantics.

+A general note as to why we need $$ and @@.
+One could state that the const operators are unnecessary simply due to their semantics in the following example:

+	var 32u x = 39120;
+	f(x);
+	f(@@x);

+Here, f takes in a const reference to x.
+The problem with allowing `f(x)` here is that the object may be acted upon, and actually change a global state.
+This is important.
+By making this explicit, we can actually provide the programmer with useful information.
+In many cases, overrides can be present.

 *Conclusion*:
   We use:
   * $ as the address-of operator.